 You might have heard that restaurants are particularly risky, and almost destined to fail.
 One statistic thrown around often is that 60% of restaurants close within a year of their opening.
 This is especially easy to believe because it seems to be supported by personal anecdotes: how often do restaurants seem to open and close in your neighborhood?

-But according to a paper published in 2005, the 60% figure applies to the first 3 years of the business, not one year.
+But according to a paper published in 2005, the 60% figure applies to the first three years of the business, not one year.
 (According to this chart from the SBA, it’s more like 20% for the first year.)
 The craziest part?
 One of the most significant reasons for high restaurant failure rates is a lack of startup capital: banks will often refuse to lend to restaurants because they’re too risky.
 This creates a vicious cycle in which restaurants can fail simply because they weren’t able to obtain enough startup financing to become profitable.
 (Luckily, alternative lenders are happy to lend to restaurant owners.)

 Seasonal business—like landscaping companies—can also run into this problem: their money doesn’t flow in until the summer, so they wind up scraping by in other seasons.
 It’s important to budget and to prepare and analyze cash flow statements to make sure you’re keeping on top of it.
-Hiring a bookkeeper, using cloud-based software like QuickBooks, and enlisting a Certified Public Accountant can all also help to keep your cash flow in check.
+Hiring a bookkeeper, using cloud-based software like QuickBooks, and enlisting a certified public accountant can all also help to keep your cash flow in check.

-Economic uncertainty, the cost of health insurance benefits, and a decline in customer spending, with regulatory burdens almost tying for that third place spot.
+Economic uncertainty, the cost of health insurance benefits, and a decline in customer spending, with regulatory burdens almost tying for that third-place spot.
 Still, most business owners are pretty optimistic—75% say that they’re confident in their own business, which is an improvement from a year earlier.

-Obtaining enough financing is a problem for some: 27% of businesses surveyed by the NSBA claimed that they weren’t able to receive the funding they needed.
-For those 1-in-4 businesses, the most frequent primary impact that a lack of funding had was preventing them from growing their business (especially for women- and minority-owned businesses).
+Obtaining enough financing is a problem for some: 27% of businesses surveyed by the NSBA claimed that they weren’t able to receive the business funding they needed.
+For those one-in-four businesses, the most frequent primary impact that a lack of funding had was preventing them from growing their business (especially for women- and minority-owned businesses).
 It also sometimes left them unable to finance sales and forced them to lay off employees.

 Well, it depends who you ask: two surveys had very different answers to this question.
 According to the Wells Fargo Small Business Index, $10,000 is the average amount of startup capital required by a small business owner.
 But the Kauffman Firm Survey suggests that the figure is more like $80,000.

-Business loans, credit cards, and lines of credit account for about three-fourths of financing for new firms, according to the SBA.
+Business loans, business credit cards, and lines of credit account for about three-fourths of financing for new firms, according to the SBA.
 But personal investment from the owner or the owner’s family and friends can also play a significant role.